 What is the student-faculty ratio at Ball State?

 Using definitions from the Common Data Set, the Fall 2017 average undergraduate student-faculty ratio is 17:1.

 What is the academic background of the first-year students?

-The average high school GPA of Fall 2012 new first-year students was 3.35.
+The average high school GPA of Fall 2017 new first-year students was 3.50.
 The percentage of these students who graduated in the top 25% of their high school graduation class was 48%, and the percentage who graduated in the top 10% of their high school graduating class was 18%.
-The 25th and 75th percentiles for the SAT critical reading and mathematics scores for these students were both 480 and 580, respectively.
+The 25th and 75th percentiles for the SAT critical reading scores for these students were 550 and 630, and the percentiles for the SAT math scores were 530 and 610, respectively.

 How diverse is the student body?

 Among all 16,158 Fall 2017 undergraduate students, 3,173 (19%) were domestic students of color or international.
 Among the 3,985 Fall 2017 new first-year students, 808 (21%) were domestic students of color or international.

 How many faculty and staff members work at Ball State?